pydanny/pydanny-event-notes/DjangoConEurope2013/pony.rst

 =======

 * Make the code work
+* Document your work
 * Make the code follow standards

+    * Stay within pep8 mostly
+    * respect existing style
-* Document your work
+    * linters are your friend
+    * comments are must
+    * get a peer code review before submitting